CentLinux

 installonly_limit=3

-Execute following command on Linux Bash prompt to remove the old versions of Linux kernels.
+Execute the following command on the Linux Bash prompt to remove the old versions of Linux kernels.
+Once the process is complete, update the GRUB configuration and reboot the system if necessary to apply the changes.

 # dnf -y remove --oldinstallonly --setopt installonly_limit=1 kernel